rhamdeew/go_gal/README.md

 - All folders and files are encrypted with your password
 - Files are decrypted on-the-fly when viewed
 - Create new folders with encrypted names
-- Upload images to your gallery
+- Upload images and videos to your gallery
+- Support for common video formats (MP4, MOV, AVI, MKV, WebM, 3GP, FLV, WMV, M4V)
+- Built-in video player with controls for viewing videos
 - Multi-file upload support with drag-and-drop interface
-- Image preview before uploading
+- Image and video preview before uploading
-- Modern and responsive UI
+- Modern and responsive UI with unified media gallery
 - No server-side password storage for enhanced security
 - HTTPS support with self-signed certificates